-(1 Samuel 1:13) As for Hannah, she was speaking in her heart, only her lips were moving, but her voice was not heard.
-So Eli thought she was drunk.
+(1 Samuel 1:13) Hannah was praying in her heart, and her lips were moving but her voice was not heard.
+Eli thought she was drunk

 Hannah's silent praying while her mouth moved was so unusual that Eli thought she was drunk.
 He could not hear her voice, so he made a wrong deduction-thinking the worst of her.